haestflod/glsl-babylonshader/README.md

 # glsl-babylonshader
 Converts glsl shader code into copy-pastable babylon shaderstore output.

-This app is more appropriate as a gulp or grunt task instead of an executable but I wanted to experiment with .NET Core for a small project!
+This app is probably more appropriate as a gulp or grunt task instead of an executable but I wanted to experiment with .NET Core for a small project!

 ## How to use guide

 There are 2 different modes for the application.
 1. Convert a specific file / folder
 2. Watch a file / folder for changes

+#### Examples

 ### Convert specific file / folder
 To convert either a file or folder use the action "c [arguments]"